- Priority deadline: Monday 15 January 2024

 After your degree

 The University of St Andrews’ global reputation makes its graduates highly valued by employers.
-Energy Ethics is a fast-growing area of research and students graduating from this programme will be well placed to undertake further research in the UK and overseas.
+Energy Policy and Finance is a fast-growing area of research and students graduating from this programme will be well placed to undertake further research in the UK and overseas.

 There is a substantial demand from industry and government for graduates who have had the kind of training this programme provides and acquired the necessary skills in ethical awareness and environmental sustainability.